delxa/aw-broccoli-co/README.md

 * Deployed to the cloud is good!

+## Things done

+At a high-level, this is how the work unfolded:

+* Bootstrapped the app using CRA
+* Started building the barebones compoennts representing parts of the UI
+* Brought in Semantic UI, styled-components and started making it look the goods
+* Brought in react and scaffolded actions and reducer to handle form submission and modal visibility
+* Created API wrapper service
+* Build modal and form, connecting state layers.

 ## Considerations

 Here I go into a few topics and talk through the thinking behind each.